Yuvalmaster/ML-Digital-Health-Daily-Activity-Prediction/README.md

 * Functions: This folder contains all the necessary MATLAB functions and scripts required for data processing, feature extraction, feature selection, and classification.

 * Data Folder: To access the data required for this project, please send me an email.
-Upon request, a link will be provided to access the Data folder, which contains the raw sensor data collected from the wearable device.
+Upon request, a link will be provided to access the Data folder, which contains the raw sensors data collected from users including a table summarizing each sensor output.

 * Train Folder: The Train folder includes preprocessed data that has undergone the necessary steps of sampling, filtering, event triggering, and feature extraction.
 This data is utilized to train the classification model.